From Matthew’s interview for the Masters of Family Law series on ReelLawyers.com

 In many high-net value cases, one spouse comes into the marriage with significant assets that were acquired before the marriage or through inheritance during the marriage.
 Typically, these assets are considered separate property and are not subject to division like the rest of the marital estate.
 That said, when separate assets are commingled with marital assets, it can transform the separate assets into marital assets subject to division by the court.
 Working with a knowledgeable divorce attorney can help you determine what should and should not be considered separate property.

 When one or both spouses come into a marriage with significant assets or the prospect of a large inheritance, they often sign a prenuptial agreement in an effort to protect their interests should the marriage end in divorce.
-If a prenuptial agreement exists, it’s essential to determine whether it is enforceable, as failing to do so could result in walking away from substantial assets to which a party could have a legitimate interest.
+If a prenuptial agreement exists, it’s essential to determine whether it is enforceable, as failing to do so could result in walking away from substantial assets in which a party could have a legitimate interest.
 There are various reasons that a prenuptial agreement could fail, so it’s always a good idea to have an attorney review yours before assuming that it is valid.

-Since 2012, Atticus Family Law has been helping individuals throughout the Twin Cities and Western Wisconsin navigate issues related to family law, including divorce, child custody, parenting time, child support, and spousal maintenance.
+Since 2012, Atticus Family Law has been helping individuals throughout the Twin Cities navigate issues related to family law, including divorce, child custody, parenting time, child support, and spousal maintenance.
 Our attorneys are dedicated to ensuring that each case we take is resolved as favorably as possible and providing individualized representation and counsel to each and every client.
 To schedule a consultation with one of our lawyers, call our office today or contact us online.

 A few years ago, I had a heartbreaking divorce case.
 My client, Everett*, was a 65-year-old executive who had done well.
 He and his wife Agnes had two residences, developed a sizable retirement, and had numerous pension interests.
 On the verge of retirement, Agnes served Everett with divorce papers.
 He was devastated as Everett was psychologically, emotionally, and physically ready for retirement and yet divorce jeopardized that.